How does a Parent PLUS Loan work?

 In comparison, private loans often do not have an origination fee and can have considerably lower interest rates for borrowers with good credit.
 The difference in interest rates can mean saving thousands of dollars over the life of the loan.

 Visualizing Your Options:

-Parents with a good credit score (650+) should consider private loans as a financing option, as they may help you save money now and in the future.
+It may be easier to get a Parent PLUS loan if you have a low credit score, but parents with a good credit score (650+) should consider private loans as a financing option, as they may help you save money now and in the future.

 How to get a Parent PLUS loan

 You can apply for a Parent PLUS loan directly through the studentaid.gov website, here, or through your child’s financial aid office.
 If you’re applying online, you’ll need to create an account to get started, and it takes about 20 minutes to complete.
 Have your school name, student information, personal information, and employment information ready.

 We suggest you join Juno at your earliest convenience and check your rates for free through our lending partner.
 This year, Juno is offering exclusive low rates on private loans.
 After reaching out to 250+ banks and credit unions and comparing their bids, we selected one lender whose rates blew the others out of the water.
 As a Juno member, you will get lower rates than if you went directly to the lender yourself.

 We also have a calculator that allows you to compare the cost of both a Parent PLUS and a private loan, including our negotiated deal, over time.
 Come take a look here to see if you can save yourself money by going the private route.